zurii-07/TechExpo-Event-Management-System-JAVA/README.md

 ## 🚀 Overview

--TechExpo Event Management System uses a JavaFX GUI to guide through each functionality that is implemented to demonstrate this annual technology showcase event.
--Below are the functionalities implemented in the System.
+TechExpo Event Management System uses a JavaFX GUI to guide through each functionality that is implemented to demonstrate this annual technology showcase event.
+Below are the functionalities implemented in the System.

 01) Adding Project Details
 02) Updating Project Details